Gyakobo/Singly-Linked-List/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

 >[!NOTE]
->Just a small personal note and a small gag per say, this program is written in clean C and has no errors or warnings.
+>Just a small personal note and a small gag per say; this program is written in clean C and has no errors or warnings.
 The program was run and precompiled into an `.exe` with the following bash command:

 ```bash
 $ sudo gcc -ansi -Wpedantic -Wextra -Wall main.c -o exe